 One actor I know who’s self-motivated and efficient set up his own “guy Friday” business, doing errands for other people.
 Another started a service organizing and managing home moves and relocations for busy executives.
 Get the Sunday classifieds and go through with a fine-tooth comb and some imagination to see where you could apply your skills.

-How about a mailing service to send out pictures and resumes or press releases using databases you’ve developed for your own mailings?
-Or selling your mailing list on self-stick mailing labels?
 How about teaching kids or beginners what you know?
-Selling theatre books, art supplies or musical instruments in a retail store?
-Or turning a hobby into a job, like teaching tennis or skating, or working in the pro shop?
+Maybe selling theatre books, art supplies or musical instruments in a retail store?
+Or possibly turning a hobby into a job, like teaching tennis or skating, or working in the pro shop?

 - Artists: Portraits, Hand-made notecards, Commercial illustration or graphic design